playtron-os/gameos/DEVICES.md

 | Volume Control | Yes |
 | Wi-Fi | Yes |

-\*Brightness can only be adjusted using the Quick Access Menu (QAM).
-The physical keys do not work.

 ### Framework Laptop 13

 | Hardware | Status |